Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 ## Intelligence

-Neither philosophy nor exact sciences formulate _intelligence_, and its genesis is a greater mystery.
+Neither philosophy nor exact sciences formulate _intelligence_, and its genesis is a bigger mystery.
 Digitalization needs clear definitions - and there are none.

 Visioners of both the bright and dismal future of AI readily assume its *self-knowledge/awareness* as a trivial matter of time.
-To either brew in more and more complex code or get [short circuited](https://www.imdb.com/title/tt0091949)&nbsp;<sup>:cinema:</sup>.
+To either brew in more and more complex code or get all of a sudden [short circuited](https://www.imdb.com/title/tt0091949)&nbsp;<sup>:cinema:</sup>.

-Digital effectively automates much of cogitative ops, but not unformalizable processes which can make a mathematician or physician great: abstraction, criticism, and motivation.
-And the latter bring definite results, as theories and their proofs.
+Digital tech effectively automates much of hard cogitative ops, but not unformalizable processes which can make a mathematician or physician great: abstraction, criticism, and motivation.
+And the latter bring tangible results, as theories and their proofs.

-Would this be enough to look at *AI* as a buzzword rather than technology?
-Or IntelliSteampunk vs. AI dystopia.
+This could be enough to look at *AI* as a buzzword rather than technology, or IntelliSteampunk vs. AI dystopia.

 ## Materiality